Mangouh7/YT-vids-views-guesser/README.md

 ## Features

-- 🎥 Randomly fetched YouTube videos via API
+- 🎥 Randomly fetched YouTube videos using the API
-- 💬 Avatar gives reactions based on your guess accuracy
+- 💬 Avatar reacts dynamically to your guesses
 - 🎉 Confetti animation for close guesses
-- 🔊 Sound effects for correct and wrong answers
+- 🔊 Sound effects for correct or wrong guesses
-- 🌓 Dark & light mode toggle
+- 🌓 Dark & Light mode toggle
-- ⚡ Simple, responsive, and fast
+- ⚡ Responsive and optimized for all devices

 ---